 Culture vultures and foodies will enjoy the authentic Spanish vibe of Gran Canaria’s capital city, Las Palmas.

 Las Palmas is the Canary Island’s largest city and its Old Town, Vegueta, isn’t one to miss.
-Vegueta is the original settlement from which Las Palmas was born, and things haven’t changed much since Christopher Colombus stopped off here in 1492 during his trip to the West Indies.
+Vegueta is the original settlement from which Las Palmas was born, and the buildings haven’t changed much since Christopher Colombus stopped off here in 1492 during his trip to the West Indies.

-Step back in time as you wander Vegeuta’s charming cobblestone streets and squares, which are lined with historical buildings.
+Step back in time as you wander Vegeuta’s charming cobblestone streets and squares.
 In the main square, Plaza de Santa Ana, white-washed houses hug the historic Town Hall, Bishop’s Palace, and the splendid twin-towered Santa Ana Cathedral.

 If you climb to the top of the cathedral, you’ll be rewarded with eye-popping views over Las Palmas.
-Look out for the green bronze Dogs of Plaza de Santa Ana, which have sat as guardians of the square and its cathedral since the 19th century.
+Look out for the bronze Dogs of Plaza de Santa Ana statues, which have sat as guardians of the square and its cathedral since the 19th century.

-Then, meander down one of the lanes running off the Plaza, stopping off in a bodega or little restaurant for some tapas and a glass of wine.
-Or, you could head to Vegueta’s colourful market – which dates back to 1863 – and pick up some delicious Iberian ham and cheese.
+Then, meander down one of the lanes running off the Plaza, stopping off in a bodega for some tapas and a glass of wine.
+Or, you could head to Vegueta’s colourful market (which dates back to 1863) and pick up some delicious Iberian ham and cheese.

 3. Explore the life and work of César Manrique, Lanzarote